Last updated: January 2025

 Market Insights

-International – Regional divergence expected
+International – Regional divergence expected to continue

 This document is issued by Mercer Investments (Australia) Limited ABN 66 008 612 397 AFSL 244385 (MIAL).
 MIAL is a wholly owned subsidiary of Mercer (Australia) Pty Ltd ABN 32 005 315 917 (‘Mercer Australia’).
 References to Mercer shall be construed to include Mercer LLC and/or its associated companies.
 ‘MERCER’ is a registered trademark of Mercer Australia.